ralphwetzel/theonionbox/README.md

 > Please do **not** use _myBoxConnector_ as in the example above; this term definitely is no more _unique_ and therefore quite unsuitable to secure your connection!

 After another restart of Tor via `sudo service tor restart`, you will find the authorization cookie for the given username in `<HiddenServiceDir>/hostname`.
-Take this cookie - a 22 character string, e.g. _xa3NyourCookY6herexTOB_ - and add it to the settings you defined for this connection in the configuration file of your Box:
+Take this cookie - a 22 character string, e.g. _xa3NyourCookY6herexTOB_ - and add it to the settings you defined for this connection in the configuration file of your box:
 ```
 [MyProxyNode]
 control=proxy